Workplace Health and Safety FAQs

 • Noise

-What is the legal requirement for holiday entitlement?
+What is the legal holiday entitlement?

 Full-time employees are entitled to 28 days paid annual leave a year.
 This is the equivalent of 5.6 weeks of holiday.
 Part-time workers will get the equivalent holiday based on the hours they work.